 Reduced Risk of HIV and Other Sexually Transmitted Infections

-Circumcision appears to reduce the risk of penile cancer, although researchers are unsure why.
-HPV contributes to the risk for penile cancer, so that is one likely reason, but since penile cancer is very rare in the United States, the benefit of reducing penile cancer is small.
+Circumcision appears to reduce the risk of penile cancer.5 HPV also contributes to the risk for penile cancer, so that is one likely reason, but since penile cancer is very rare in the United States, the benefit of reducing penile cancer is small.